 Success Story: A healthcare provider network integrated with a therapist directory API to create a custom patient-matching system.
 Using the directory’s advanced search capabilities combined with their own patient data, they developed an algorithm that matched patients with therapists based on specialty, location, availability, and communication style preferences.
 The system reduced the average time to first appointment by 47% and improved patient satisfaction scores by 32%.

-Multi-platform Synchronization
+Multi-platform synchronization

 - Centralized listing management APIs